 Let’s be honest, you can trek solo.
 But:

-- Stress-free – food, camps, logistics handled.
+- And none of the hassle — the food, the camps, the logistics are handled.

 Final Thoughts